Beach House Recovery Center » Mental Health Disorders » Personality Disorders

 Personality disorders are not caused by substance abuse or other medical conditions, but they can occur alongside them.

-A diagnosis of a personality disorder usually involves a thorough assessment by a mental health professional to understand an individual’s history, symptoms, and overall functioning.
-Treatment often involves therapy, medication, and various forms of support to manage symptoms and improve quality of life.
+A diagnosis of a personality disorder typically begins with a comprehensive evaluation by a mental health professional, which may include a personality disorder to assess an individual’s history, symptoms, and overall functioning.
+Treatment often involves therapy, medication, and various forms of support to manage personality disorder symptoms and enhance quality of life.

 The exact causes of personality disorders are not entirely understood, as they are complex conditions that arise from a combination of genetic, environmental, and social factors.